Schweitzer-Engineering-Laboratories/cert-manager-webhook-infoblox-wapi/README.md

 # ACME webhook for InfoBlox WAPI

+> As of 10/2/2024 ths is the new official home of this plugin.
+We will provide updates and new releases by the end of October.

 An InfoBlox WAPI webhook for cert-manager.

 This project provides a custom [ACME DNS01 Challenge Provider](https://cert-manager.io/docs/configuration/acme/dns01) as a webhook for [cert-manager](https://cert-manager.io/).
 This webhook integrates cert-manager with InfoBlox WAPI is a REST API.
 You can learn more about WAPI in this [PDF](https://www.infoblox.com/wp-content/uploads/infoblox-deployment-infoblox-rest-api.pdf).